• About Us

 Share Share Reddit

-CASTRIES, St Lucia — 202 St Lucians face deportation as Donald Trump’s brutal immigration rules take hold, triggering a sweeping crackdown on undocumented immigrants and individuals with criminal records.
+CASTRIES, St Lucia — 202 St Lucians face deportation as Trump’s brutal immigration rules take hold, triggering a sweeping crackdown on undocumented immigrants and individuals with criminal records.
 This move is part of a broader regional trend, with a recent U.S. Immigration and Customs Enforcement (ICE) report revealing that over 42,000 CARICOM nationals are now facing deportation.
 Despite the growing crisis, the Philip J. Pierre administration has remained silent, leaving affected St Lucians in limbo while other Caribbean nations, including St Kitts and Nevis, take proactive measures to address the situation.

 ICE agents conduct an immigration raid in Brooklyn, New York, as Trump's brutal immigration rules take hold, with 202 St Lucians facing deportation amid intensified enforcement actions